How to get the right money-making ad targeting from Audience Insights

 Keep testing & optimizing

-Finding the right audience doesn’t take just one time of going through Audience Insights tool and call it a day, you are going to have to keep testing and optimizing along the way to get the best target audience for your ads.
+Finding the right audience doesn’t take just one time to go through the Audience Insights tool and call it a day.
+You will have to keep testing and optimizing along the way to get the best target audience for your ads.

-Even if you’ve already got a great target audience, you will still have to optimize it as the competition arises and compete with you and make your targeting less effective.
+Even if you’ve already got a great target audience, you will still have to optimize it as the competition arises, compete with you, and make your targeting less effective.

-That’s it for today and like I said, if you have any questions about Audience Insights tool, feel free to let me know in the comment section below and I’ll get to it as soon as possible (I am usually online, so it will be quick).
+That’s it for today, and like I said, if you have any questions about the Audience Insights tool, please let me know in the comment section below, and I’ll get to it as soon as possible (I am usually online, so it will be quick).